wso2/docs-mi/en/docs/install-and-setup/install/installing-mi-dashboard.md

 ## Installing the MI Dashboard

-1. Go to the [WSO2 Micro Integrator web page](https://wso2.com/integration/micro-integrator/#), click **Download**, and then click **Other Resources/MI Dashboard** to download the MI Dashboard as a ZIP file.
+1. Go to the [WSO2 Micro Integrator web page](https://wso2.com/integration/micro-integrator/#), click **Download**, and then click **Other Components/MI Dashboard** to download the MI Dashboard as a ZIP file.
 2. Extract the archive file to a dedicated directory for the Micro Integrator Dashboard, which will hereafter be referred to as `<MI-DASHBOARD_HOME>`.

 !!! info
-    To connect the MI servers with the dashboard, add the following configuration to the `deployment.toml` file (stored in the `<MI_HOME>/conf/` folder of each server instance.
+    To connect the MI servers with the dashboard, add the following configuration to the `deployment.toml` file (stored in the `<MI_HOME>/conf/` folder) of each server instance.
     ```
     [dashboard_config]
     dashboard_url = "https://{hostname/ip}:{port}/dashboard/api/"